BOARD OF DIRECTORS

 Founder & President

-An elementary school teacher by training, Sarah has always been interested in bringing community together, specifically in ways which will impact children and families.
-Sarah teaches with the Bellevue School District and has been a active community volunteer in the Greater Seattle Area.
+An elementary school teacher by training, Sarah has always been interested in bringing the community together, specifically in ways that will impact children and families.
+Sarah teaches with the Bellevue School District and has been an active community volunteer in the Greater Seattle Area.
 She passionately researches ways to implement kindness and compassion for others into her parenting and teaching.
 When she discovered Camp Kindness Counts and involved her kids in the programs it became evident through what they were learning (and living) that it was making an impact in their lives.
-Sarah found the experience to be unique, important and something really special.
-Sarah is grateful and excited to be on the board as a Community Relations member and to have the opportunity to spread compassion, kindness and love to and for all.
+Sarah found the experience to be unique, important, and something really special.
+Sarah is grateful and excited to be on the board as a Community Relations member and to have the opportunity to spread compassion, kindness, and love to and for all.

 Monica Rodriguez Wilson

 Program Development and Fundraising